-a.
-Council shall identify and designate Community Nodes in a schedule to this Official Plan, the exact boundaries of which shall not be fixed but rather which indicate general areas identified for future consideration.
+- a.
+Council shall identify Community Nodes on the Future Land Use Map, the exact boundaries of which shall not be fixed but rather which indicate general areas identified for future consideration. - b.

-b.
 Properties located within designated Community Nodes shall not be zoned for more intensive or mixed uses until such time as their development is appropriate.